val-samonte/threead/docs/MCP.md

 }
 ```

-**Note:** Semantic search via Vectorize is not yet implemented.
-Currently returns D1 database results only.
+**Note:** Semantic search via Vectorize is fully implemented.
+When a `query` parameter is provided, the tool performs semantic search using Cloudflare Vectorize with embeddings.
+When no query is provided, it falls back to D1 database keyword search.

 ### `getAdDetails`